-In this Section the learning algorithm (\ref{eq:HReta2}) is derived in a different way, by minimising an energy function using gradient descent.
+In this Section, the learning algorithm (\ref{eq:HReta2}) is derived in a different way, by minimising an energy function using gradient descent.
 This requires differentiation, therefore we must choose a differentiable activation function.
-The simplest choice is $g(b) = b$, so that the network computes:
+The simplest choice is a linear activation function , $g(b) = b$.
+We set $\theta=0$, so that the network computes:

-({\em linear unit}) .
-The outputs $O_{i}\tomu$ assume continuous values, but not necessarily the targets $\timu$.
-For linear units, the classification problem
+A neuron with a linear activation function is called a {\em linear unit} .
+The outputs $O_{i}\tomu$ assume continuous values, but not necessarily the targets $t_{i}^{(\mu)}$.
+For linear units , the classification problem

 has the formal solution